leninexe/OneTwoSlider/README.md

   />
 ```

-Initial values of the slider can set in code by using the following code.
+Initial values of the slider and the listener can set in code as follows.
 ```kotlin
 exampleSlider.setValues(18, 55)